 Do your due diligence.
-That’s a fundamental rule of business and basically comes down to knowing who you are dealing with.
-For any financial institution, one of the first analysis made is to determine if you can trust a potential client.
-You need to make sure any potential customer is worthy; customer due diligence (CDD) is a critical element of effectively managing your risks and protecting yourself against potential financial crimes and nefarious activities.
+That's a fundamental rule of business and basically comes down to knowing who you are dealing with.
+For any financial institution, one of the first assessments made is whether you can trust a potential client; Customer Due Diligence (CDD) is a critical element of effectively managing your risks and protecting yourself against potential financial crimes and nefarious activities.

-Know your customer (KYC) is the process of a business verifying a clients identity, and, if you are a financial institution, it’s more than a good idea, it’s enshrined in legislation.
-For anti-money laundering (AML) purposes, KYC rules curtail financial activities of criminals, terrorists, and ensure that Politically Exposed Persons (PEPs) are not getting caught up in bribery or corruption.
+Know Your Customer (KYC) is the process of a business verifying a client’s identity, and, if you are a financial institution, it's more than a good idea, it's enshrined in legislation.
+For Anti-Money Laundering (AML) purposes, KYC rules curtail financial activities of criminals and terrorists, and ensure that politically exposed persons (PEPs) are not getting caught up in bribery or corruption.

 After all, where there’s money, there are also criminals lurking to take advantage wherever they can.
 By limiting financial activities, AML laws hit them where it hurts.
-And, there’s a lot of money to go after; the US Treasury estimates that over 300 billion dollars in illicit activity occurs in the US annually.
+And there’s a lot of money to go after; the United Nations Office on Drugs and Crime estimates that 2 to 5 percent of GDP, or $800 billion to $2 trillion, is laundered annually.

 There are generally three steps in the KYC process:

 - Identify your customer, through a proper Customer Identification Program (CIP)

 - Assess money laundering risk